Children's Comprehensive Bible Question Quiz

 c.
 John.

-a.
-Matthew worked as a tax collector for Rome.
+Matthew worked as a tax collector in Rome for the emperor.

 -